 How do I join Club SRO?

-Submit an “I Want to Join Club SRO” application form once for every guest who wants to join.
+You may opt to be considered for Club SRO during the booking process.
+If after booking you decide you’d like to participate in Club SRO, you can submit an “I Want to Join Club SRO” application form once for every guest who wants to join.

 NOTE: completing this form DOES NOT guarantee you membership in Club SRO; you will be contacted by the Home Office regarding your Club SRO status, and with additional information as applicable.